effectfully/Ouroboros/readme.md

 Weakening is defined as a type-preserving renaming.

-This function drops `i' elements from a context, starting from the right.
+This function drops `i` elements from a context, starting from the right.

 ```
 rdrop : ∀ {n} -> (i : Fin n) -> Con n -> Con (n ∸ toℕ i)